 The Clinical Laboratory

-The overall training in clinical laboratory practice, including student lab activities and clinical lab training, amounts to over 800 hours.
+The overall training in clinical laboratory practice, including student lab activities and clinical lab training, amounts to nearly 800 hours.

 See Partner Laboratories for a list of laboratory affiliates.

 - Act professionally and adhere to ethical and legal responsibilities toward consistent quality patient care.